F483/btctxstore/README.rst

 Split utxos
 ===========

-Split utxos of wallet unitil limit or maxoutputs reached.
+Split utxos of wallet unitil limit or max_outputs reached.

 .. code:: python

-  # from examples/splitutxos.py
+  # from examples/split_utxos.py
   from btctxstore import BtcTxStore

   # Please do not spend the testnet coins is this wallet